Hillary Doubles Down on Stupid

 Over the past year, a seismic shift has occurred in the way we approach and respond to sexual harassment, both as a society and as individuals.
 This shift was long overdue.

-Um, one reason it was “long overdue” was your covering for you Predator-in-Chief husband 20 years ago, blaming the whole fuss on the “vast right-wing conspiracy.”
+Um, one reason it was “long overdue” was your covering for your Predator-in-Chief husband 20 years ago, blaming the whole fuss on the “vast right-wing conspiracy.”
 Funny that’s she silent about all this now.

 We can’t go back, but we can certainly look back, informed by the present.
 We can acknowledge that even those of us who have spent much of our life thinking about gender issues and who have firsthand experiences of navigating a male-dominated industry or career may not always get it right.